Guide to essential oils

 • Keep out of reach of children.

-• Avoid contact with eyes.
+• Avoid contact with the eyes and mucous membranes.

-• Certain natural compounds contained in this essential oil may present a risk of allergy in certain sensitive individuals when the essential oil is incorporated into a cosmetic composition (according to the 7th Amendment of the European Cosmetics Directive (2003/15/EC)): eugenol, linalool, benzyl benzoate, limonene.
+• Certain natural compounds contained in this essential oil may present a risk of allergy in some sensitive individuals when the essential oil is incorporated into a cosmetic composition.

-• As a general rule, always test your product in the crease of the elbow at least 48 hours before use.
+• As a general rule, always test your preparation on the inside of your elbow at least 48 hours before use.

 Find out more